Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libarchive/README.md

   * But aligned the sources with those used by EasyBuild.

-  * For LUMI/23.12, license information was added to the installation.
+  * For LUMI/23.12, license information was added to the installation and the sanity checks were improved.

+### 3.7.2 ffrom LUMI/24.03 on

+  * Almost trivial version bump of the 3.7.2 EasyConfig for LUMI/23.12

+  * But there is now one additional executable in the package, so sanity checks were updated.